Can Topical Epsom Salt Treat Acne?

 The Essential Information

-Since Epsom salt causes no known side effects and is readily available, if you want to try an Epsom salt face mask at home, it should be safe to try.
+Since Epsom salt causes no known side effects and is readily available, if you want to try an Epsom salt soak or mask at home, it should be safe to try.
 Just be careful to avoid your eye area and keep your expectations realistic.

 Epsom salt is a popular home remedy for acne.
 No studies so far have tested its effectiveness on people with acne, but since it may have antibacterial, anti-inflammatory, and antioxidant properties, it might help.